 You can also import the DDK directly on the host using the xe Command Line Interface (CLI).

-Finish the VM Import Wizard.
+Finish the Import Wizard.

-The DDK VM will be started automatically.
+The DDK VM starts automatically.

 Importing the DDK VM using the CLI